-2-29 Subordinated Deposits (from Central Bank of Egypt and Banque Misr)
+2-29 Subordinated Deposits (deposits advanced from Central Bank of Egypt and Banque Misr)

-The deposit is recognized at current value, calculated using a discount rate equal to the rate of return on government bonds that approximates the deposit term at the date of entry into force of the deposit.
+The deposit is recognized at current value, calculated by using a discount rate equal to the interest rate on government bonds that approximates the deposit term at the date of entry into force of the deposit.
 The difference between the face value of the deposit and its present value within the ownership rights is defined as face value difference from the present value of the subordinated deposit.
-The deposit shall be paid at the end of each financial year to the face value at the maturity date, face value on the date of maturity.
+The deposit shall be paid at the end of each financial period to the face value at the maturity date, (face value on the date of its maturity).